The greatest gift my father gave me: a love that runs deep

 And as always, he would teach me.

-About the fish, the ocean and lakes, the birds flying overhead.
+About the fish, the ocean and lakes, and all the creatures that relied on them.

-And how to appreciate the simple yet beautiful things in life.
+He taught me how to respect nature.
+How to appreciate the simple yet beautiful things in life.

 Like sitting on a boat in the warm sunshine, listening to nothing but the waves lapping against the sides.
-And the sound of the seagulls.
+Watching the seagulls fly overhead.
+And inhaling the salty sea air.

-Sharing what he loved the most.
-The great outdoors.
+Sharing one of things he loved the most: the outdoors.

 My passion for nature and the sea is at the very core of who I am today.

-Whenever I’m having a bad day or feeling off balance, I know what I need to do.
+Whenever I’m having a bad day or feeling off balance, I know exactly what to do.

 I breathe it all in.